aldebaro/ai6g/README.md

 Please note the convention regarding naming: keep the name.
 Each notebook has its "solution".
 For instance, 01_detection_qam_over_awgn.ipynb has the associated solutions_01_detection_qam_over_awgn.ipynb

 01_detection_qam_over_awgn.ipynb – Classification with AWGN and artificial channels using several classifiers of scikit-learn, do not use Keras.
-We have the theoretical best result - Concept: increase number of sampling examples.
+We have the theoretical best result - Concepts: 1) increase number of sampling examples, 2) multicondition training, with several SNRs to show generalization capability.
 The solution shows the sample complexity for several classifiers.
 Lesson: nothing better than more data - Douglas

 02_mimo_over_flat_fading_decoding.ipynb -